kaliMontana/Kastro_learn_qa_javaAppiumAutomationIOS_hw7/README.md

 # Kastro_learn_qa_javaAppiumAutomationIOS_hw7
-After start test is necessary command in terminal: set PLATFORM=android
+Before start test is necessary in Windows terminal to set the platform name: set PLATFORM=android

 To start a test: